Jomietk/Support-Group-wise-Comparisons-across-Scenarios/README.md

 The data used is from AMAZU, Chidera Winifred, MIETKIEWICZ, Joseph, ABBAS, Ammar N., et al. Experiment data: Human-in-the-loop decision support in process control rooms.
 Data in Brief, 2024, vol. 53, p.
 110170. https://doi.org/10.1016/j.dib.2024.110170

+This work has been carried out within the Collaborative Intelligence for Critical Safety Systems (CISC) project.
+The CISC project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Marie Skodowska-Curie grant agreement no. 955901